Garschke/cafe_wifi/README.md

 <img src="static/images/favicon.ico" width="50px" alt="app icon coffee bean">

 # cafe_wifi
 Website that lists cafes with wifi and power for remote working.
 Using Python with Flask, SQLAlchemy and Bootstrap 5.3 to create simple responsive website connected to a small SQLite DB.
-Utalizing custom CSS and inline CSS to add additional control of a coffee inspired color pallet.
+Utalizing custom external CSS and inline CSS to add additional control of a coffee inspired color pallet.

 The website landing page is designed to highlight Brand identity and purpose.
 Little details like a custom coffee bean favicon, custom fonts and color pallet, provide an introduction to the consistent design feel and look, which is carried on throughout the site.